harshit391/DriveWay/README.md

+Sure, here's a list summarizing the key points for your "DriveWay" car shopping application README:

+---

 # DriveWay - Car Shopping Application

-*Introduction*
-Welcome to DriveWay, our first GitHub project!
+# Welcome to **DriveWay**, our first GitHub project!
 DriveWay is a car shopping application developed in C, designed to provide a seamless and efficient car buying experience.

--> Users can browse through various car models, view details, and compare prices.
--> This application features a user-friendly interface and robust backend functionalities, ensuring a smooth user experience.
--> Whether you're a car enthusiast or a potential buyer, DriveWay has something for everyone.
--> Dive in and explore our codebase to see how we brought this project to life!

-*Requirements* :-
--> GCC Compiler for C

-*Instructions*
--> Clone Github Repo
--> Open in IDE
--> Enjoy !!
+## Features
+- **User-Friendly Interface**: Easy to navigate and use.
+- **Car Listings**: Browse various car models with detailed descriptions.
+- **Price Comparison**: Compare prices of different cars.
+- **Robust Backend**: Ensures smooth functionality and performance.

+## Get Started
+1. Clone the repository.
+2. Compile the source code using a C compiler.
+3. Run the executable to start the application.